 Sh’ma Groups are not a class

 If a group simply becomes an information dump or an academic pursuit, people will quickly lose the point (and you will probably lose the members of your Sh’ma Group).
 Many of us love learning and lectures.
 But if the Sh’ma Group experience becomes an intense learning space where members are pupils and the guide is a lecturer, you will miss the whole idea of building community.
-Instead, we use carefully curated discussion guides as the basis for a structured conversation that is based on the shared experiences of the members of your group, exploring the big questions that are relevant to each of our lives.
+Instead, we use materials from Ask Big Questions as the basis for a structured conversation that is based on the shared experiences of the members of your group, exploring the big questions that are relevant to each of our lives.

 Sh’ma Groups are not a social club.

 Because Sh’ma Groups are not a class, it’s possible to swing to the opposite extreme by having a group that is too relationally focused and isn’t transformational or connected to Jewish learning.
 In our over-stressed, over-scheduled world most people shed unnecessary responsibilities.
 The Sh’ma Group that operates as a social club will be the first to go.
 A good Sh’ma Group challenges its members to grow.
 The social club doesn't concern itself with that—which is a key reason it's not a healthy Sh’ma Group.